toddm-ClaybookAdvisors/layercake-method/chat-boot.md

 ---

-## Chat Move Policy
+## Move Chat Policy (Revised)

-- **A chat move only generates an updated boot prompt and does not increment the Layer number.**
+- **A “move chat” operation only generates and updates the `chat-boot.md`.**
+- Do **not** update, generate, or touch `chat-transition/`, `README.md`, or `LAYER_INDEX.md` during a move chat.
-- All changes, process frustrations, and user-driven policy updates must be immediately reflected in the boot prompt and enforced in all subsequent layers.
+- All new rules, policies, and templates must be carried forward in the new `chat-boot.md` only.
+- All other files and logs are unchanged; their updates happen only in feature, fix, or transition layers.

 ---